 Common parenting behaviors

 Through various studies and plenty of research, psychologists came up with four parenting styles.
-Each one representing a dimension of parenting behavior.
+Each one represents a dimension of parenting behavior.

-The styles are Authoritarian, Authoritative, Permissive and Uninvolved.
+The 4 parenting styles are Authoritarian, Authoritative, Permissive, and Uninvolved.
 In fact, sometimes, we don’t fit into just one of the categories.